BrandontheDev360/GenSpark/Boarding-Pass/README.md

-# boarding_Pass_Project-genspark
+# Boarding Pass Project

 ## Description
-A group project for our full stack java development traing at genspark
+A group project for our full stack java development training at GenSpark.